8bitprodigy/nerc/README.md

 ### Things to note

 - `readme.md`(case insensitive) files will become `index.htm` files so you can use github hosting for your website, and people visiting the repo will get more or less the same experience.

+- File and directory names become page titles with underscores turned into spaces, so `My_Portfolio.md` will be given the page name `My Portfolio` when linked in the sidebar and after the site title in the browser titebar/tab.

 - Files and directories starting with a `.` will be ignored for linkage.